Qinhuangdao: Geography

 Qinhuangdao's Olympic Sports Centre Stadium was used as an Olympic Competition Venue (Football Preliminary) during the 2008 Summer Olympics.

 Climate

 Qinhuangdao has a monsoon-influenced humid continental climate (Köppen Dwa), with four distinct seasons.
-Winters are cold and dry due to the Siberian high, which often causes winds to blow in from the northwest, minimising the oceanic influence: the monthly daily average temperature in January is −5.6 °C, colder than Beijing's −2.7 °C. Summers are hot and humid due to the East Asian Monsoon, often allowing onshore flows; summer is also when the coast moderates the weather the most: the average high temperature in July here is 24.7 °C, as compared to 27.2 °C in Beijing.
+Winters are cold and dry due to the Siberian high, which often causes winds to blow in from the northwest, minimising the oceanic influence: the monthly daily average temperature in January is −5.6 °C, colder than Beijing's −2.7 °C. Summers are hot and humid due to the East Asian Monsoon, often allowing onshore flows; summer is also when the coast moderates the weather the most: the average temperature in July here is 24.7 °C, as compared to 27.2 °C in Beijing.
 As measured by daily mean temperature, July and August are equally warm, averaging 24.7 °C. The annual mean is 10.6 °C, and 70% of the annual precipitation falls from June to August.
+Extreme temperatures have ranged from -26.0 °C on 6 January 2010 to 40.0 °C on 15 June 2017.